 Turn on your tow vehicle.
-The camera will only have power when the marker lights are on.
-In some vehicles you will have to turn these on at the dash.
+The camera will only have power when your lights are on, if your vehicle has auto lights, manually turn on your lights.
 Pair the monitor with the camera by following the included instructions.
 Check the camera angle and adjust if needed.